harryuan65/harryuan65/docs/What I created recently/README.md

     <img width="948" alt="截圖 2023-01-31 上午8 34 29" src="https://user-images.githubusercontent.com/33657734/215630592-52fecff2-324a-48e6-9355-446afbc39815.png">

     This project was built by me and a friend.
-It is an anonymous dormitory review platform which aims to assist students to get more information about the neighboring dormitories.
+It is an anonymous dormitory review platform which aims to assist students in National Taipei University (our alma mater) to get more information about the neighboring dormitories.
 It has collected 200+ organic user reviews.

 - [Blog](https://haoworld.dev)